Access to Student Records Policy

 Policy for photography, video, social media and internet use as a medical student.

-Dress code for medical students in the classroom and clinical attire policies.
+Dress code for medical students in educational settings.

 Overview on supervision of medical students, who may not provide care on their own.